yn-academia/number-counting/README.md

 LOG_LEVEL=debug ./bin/server
 ```

-### 2. Using Foreman to boot the Server + AI Clients
+### 2. Automatic: Using Foreman for AI Clients

 This method works on all operating systems and uses the `Procfile.ai` to start the server and the AI clients.

 However, when using Foreman, all of the processes will appear in a single window, making it difficult to debug.

-### 3. Using iTerm2 and ApppleScript to run either AI or CLI Clients.
+### 3. Automatic: Using iTerm2 and ApppleScript to run either AI or CLI Clients in iTerm2 panels.

 If you are an iTerm2 user, this should be the most flexible and easy to use method.